mspaintmsi/superUser/msvc/BUILD_LLVM-MSVC.md

 The Visual Studio library can be repackaged to be usable on Linux.

-Note that it isn't redistributable, so the repackaged version isn't either.
+The repackaged version can also be used on Windows, without the need to have Visual Studio installed.

-This version can be used also on Windows, without the need to have Visual Studio installed.
+Note that the Visual Studio library is not redistributable, so neither is the repackaged version.